lightspeedwp/lsx/README.md

 If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
 Visit the [LSX theme on Github](https://github.com/lightspeeddevelopment/lsx) and submit a Pull Request with your updates.

-## Third-party resources
+## Third Party Resources

-* [WP-Bootstrap-Navwalker](https://github.com/twittem/wp-bootstrap-navwalker) is licensed under the terms of the GNU GPL, Version 3
+* [WP-Bootstrap-Navwalker](https://github.com/twittem/wp-bootstrap-navwalker) is licensed under the terms of the GNU GPL, Version 3.
-* [Bootstrap](http://getbootstrap.com/) is licensed under the terms of the MIT license
+* [Bootstrap](http://getbootstrap.com/) is licensed under the terms of the MIT license.
-* [Font Awesome](http://fontawesome.io/) icons are licensed under the terms of the SIL OFL 1.1, and code licensed under the terms of MIT License
+* [Font Awesome](http://fontawesome.io/) icons are licensed under the terms of the SIL OFL 1.1, and code licensed under the terms of MIT License.
-* [Modernizr](https://modernizr.com/) is licensed under the terms of the MIT license
+* [Modernizr](https://modernizr.com/) is licensed under the terms of the MIT license.
-* [imagesLoaded](http://imagesloaded.desandro.com/) is licensed under the terms of the MIT license
+* [imagesLoaded](http://imagesloaded.desandro.com/) is licensed under the terms of the MIT license.
-* [ScrollToFixed](https://github.com/bigspotteddog/ScrollToFixed) is licensed under the terms of the MIT license
+* [ScrollToFixed](https://github.com/bigspotteddog/ScrollToFixed) is licensed under the terms of the MIT license.
-* [Picturefill](https://scottjehl.github.io/picturefill/) is licensed under the terms of the MIT license
+* [Picturefill](https://scottjehl.github.io/picturefill/) is licensed under the terms of the MIT license.
-* [lazysizes](https://github.com/aFarkas/lazysizes) is licensed under MIT license
+* [lazysizes](https://github.com/aFarkas/lazysizes) is licensed under MIT license.